|La Résidence au Verger (Orchard House)||Self Catering||Saturday||5||10||3|

 One of the Plus Beaux Villages de France, (a coveted title awarded to the most beautiful villages in the country), historic Vouvant has medieval ramparts/battlements and a famous tower, the Tour Melusine, wrapped in legends of a serpent-tailed fairy, and with a stunning view from the top over the town and surrounding landscapes.
 The village is famous for its artists, and many of the cafés and restaurants in the village showcase art work, as do local artist studios.
 Highly recommended restaurant is the Café Cour du Miracle opposite the Tour Melusine, itself the site of a legendary miracle in its courtyard, where you can take lunch or an afternoon drink.
-A fine church decorated with excellent stone carvings is further along the village, with many other restaurants (Le Pic Vert, Auberge de Maitre Pannetier, etc), all worth a visit.
+A fine church decorated with excellent stone carvings is further along the village, with many other restaurants (Auberge de Maitre Pannetier, Café Melusine etc), all worth a visit.

 More than a theme park, it's a transportation back in time to events of incredible breath taking scenography, see the Romans racing chariots, the Vikings storming villages, medieval romances, lions and birds of prey as you've never seen them before, with a cast of hundreds of actors in a vast open air theatre where you are part of history.
 Le Puy du Fou recently won best theme park IN THE WORLD.
 Google images to see what I mean.
 Then go there.
 You won't regret it!
 Book 36 hours in advance on line or at the local tourist office in Fontenay for the best discounted rates on tickets.

-Just under an hour away, this beautiful island off the coast of La Rochelle is reached via a bridge from the mainland, either cycle over (free) or take a car (toll) to spend a day.
+This beautiful island off the coast of La Rochelle is reached via a bridge from the mainland, either cycle over (free) or take a car (toll) to spend a day.
 Silver sand beaches, rustic fishing villages, quayside restaurants, and miles of flat cycle paths through vineyards, pine forests and sunflower fields.
 The western beaches have excellent peche a pied, 'foot fishing', where you wade out at low tide and help yourself to oysters, mussels, crabs, all manner of shellfish.
 Join the locals with their buckets and gather your dinner from the ocean, or just spectate.
 Rock pools to the north and silver sand to the east, you can cycle the whole island in a day.
 Or take it easy and come back to see the rest another day.

 Perfect base for two families with children and dogs to visit the Vendée area of France.
 Five minutes away from Fontenay-le-Comte by car and a view of its cathedral spire from the large balcony at the house, where we spent every night with a glass or two of wine.
 Many fantastic places to visit and all within an hour or so .
 The view from the balcony of fields and trees and the sky full of stars .